Picky Eating and Autism

 - Feeding Therapy

-- As was discussed above, sometimes feeding therapy is necessary.
+- As was discussed above, sometimes feeding therapy is necessary to help resolve issues related to picky eating in autism.
 This is especially true when there is delayed oral motor function or very strong aversions.

 - Occupational Therapy

 - Occupational therapy can help a child who has a sensory aversion to new foods.

 - A trained BCBA can use various techniques to help your child tolerate new foods.